raja-2110/raja-2110/README.md

 ---

-## 👨‍💻 About Me
+## 👋 About Me

+I’m **Raja Sethupathy**, an MCA student specializing in **Generative AI**, with a strong interest in building meaningful technology across **AI, machine learning, web development, data-driven systems, and aviation technology**.

+I enjoy creating projects that are practical, research-oriented, and purpose-driven — especially those that connect **technology with real-world impact**.

-- 🎓 MCA student specializing in **Generative AI**
+- 🎓 MCA student with specialization in **Generative AI**
-- 🤖 Interested in **Artificial Intelligence, Machine Learning, Deep Learning, and Data Analysis**
+- 🤖 Exploring **AI, Machine Learning, Deep Learning, and Data Analysis**
+- 🌐 Building projects in **Python, Web Development, and Intelligent Systems**
 - ✈️ Passionate about **Aviation, Flight Operations, and Pilot Training**
-- 🌐 Building projects in **AI, Web Development, and Aviation Informatics**
-- 📚 Exploring research in **pilot safety, flight systems, and intelligent aviation solutions**
+- 📚 Interested in research related to **pilot safety, flight systems, and aviation innovation**
-- 🎯 Dream: **Commercial Pilot**
+- 🎯 Long-term goal: **Become a Commercial Pilot**

 ---

-## 🚀 Current Focus
+## 🚀 What I’m Currently Working On

-- AI and ML based projects
+- AI and ML based project development
-- Aviation-related digital platforms
+- Aviation-focused digital platforms and tools
-- Data analysis and explainable AI
+- Data analysis and explainable AI solutions
-- Python, web development, and intelligent systems
+- Python scripting, web applications, and smart systems
+- Research ideas that combine **technology + aviation**

 ---

+## 💼 Open to Collaboration

+I’m open to working on projects related to:

+- 🐍 Python automation and scripting
+- 🤖 AI / Machine Learning mini-projects
+- 📊 Data analysis and visualization
+- 🌐 Front-end web development
+- 🧠 AI chatbot integration for websites
+- ✈️ Aviation-related digital tools and platforms

+---

-## 🌟 Interests
+## 🌟 Core Interests

 <div align="center">